superterrific/dana-byerly/src/articles/time.md

 There are a [variety of formats that can be used](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/time#valid_datetime_values) for ```datetime```.
 I'm using ISO date (2021-09-07) and global time (T00:00:00.000Z), which in this example is midnight UTC.
 More on that in a bit.

-There are a number of ways to add a date to your posts.
+There are several of ways to add a date to your posts.
 Per the [Eleventy Content Dates page](https://www.11ty.dev/docs/dates/) you can add a ```date``` key to your post's Front Matter.

 ```json
 title: "My cool post on using the time element with Eleventy"